INNOVATION SEED FUNDING

 Applicants are encouraged to reach out to innovation centres and similar organisations where appropriate when developing their application.

-You can apply for £5,000-15,000 and we hope to award 2-3 projects.
+You can apply for £5,000-10,000 and we hope to award around 3 projects.

 Eligibility

 - There must be an industrial co-applicant with agreed match funding as cash or in-kind contributions.
 Industrial co-applicants can be from outwith Scotland.
+Other collaborators are welcome, please reference them in the main body of the application.

 Funding Information & Conditions